LaravelDaily/Booking-Com-Simulation-Laravel/course/07-property-search-json-transforming.md

 Great, so we're delivering the data from the API, now front-end client may actually calculate how many beds there are and what type/size, right?

-But maybe we can help and calculate it on-the-fly on server?
+But maybe we can help and calculate it on-the-fly on the server?

 Of course, it's a personal preference, but another argument would be that JSON result is really getting huge, although if we strip out all the things that we don't need, we're left with something like this: